CyVerse-learning-materials/atmosphere_guide/docs/step3.md

     > :::
     >
     > If this is your first time connecting, you may get a security
-    > prompt that the server\'s host key is not cached in the registry.
+    > prompt that the server's host key is not cached in the registry.
-    > You may click \'Yes\' to continue connecting.
+    > You may click 'Yes' to continue connecting.
     > :::

-4. When prompted, enter your CyVerse username for the request to
-    \'login as:\' and enter your CyVerse password to connect.
+4. When prompted, enter your CyVerse username for the request to 'login as:' and enter your CyVerse password to connect.

     > ::: tip
     > ::: title